The difference in the size of energy storage inductors

 - What is the difference between thermal energy storage and heat storage

-- The difference between energy storage and grid connection
+- The difference in scale between energy storage and power batteries

-- The difference between electricity and energy storage
+- The difference between energy supply and energy storage materials

 - The difference between demand-side response and virtual energy storage